4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

-where :math:`S_{\zeta}(\omega, \beta)` is the 2-D wave spectrum, :math:`H_x(\omega, \beta)` is the degree-of-freedom's transfer function (i.e., RAO), :math:`H_x^{*}(\omega, \beta)` is the complex conjugate version of the transfer function, and :math:`S_x(\omega)` is the response spectrum. :math:`\beta` is the relative wave direction.
+where :math:`S_{\zeta}(\omega, \beta)` is the 2-D wave spectrum, :math:`H_x(\omega, \beta)` is the degree-of-freedom's transfer function (i.e., RAO), :math:`H_x^{*}(\omega, \beta)` is the complex conjugate version of the transfer function, and :math:`S_x(\omega)` is the response spectrum. :math:`\beta` is the relative wave direction, and :math:`\omega` is the angular frequency.

 With ``waveresponse`` it is easy to estimate a vessel's response spectrum once you have an :class:`~waveresponse.RAO` object and a :class:`~waveresponse.WaveSpectrum`